paskals/ai-assist/cline/Cline's Memory Bank.md

    - Current status
    - Known issues

+**Important:** The projectBrief might contain a lot of information at project start (technical, business, etc.).
+Much of this information should be used to generate the rest of the memory bank.
+After the memory bank is defined, ensure that the projectBrief file does not contain any duplicate information.
+This is essential, in order to reduce the API cost and context window for each request to AI assistants' APIs.
+- Summarize chapters if already covered in other memory bank files
+- Reference other memory bank files
+- Keep essential information, and summarize the rest (e.g. if we are implementing the database for the project, we don't need to have too much context about the frontend tech stack).

 ### Additional Context
 Create additional files/folders within memory-bank/ when they help organize:
 - Complex feature documentation